danemacmillan/vagrantshell/README.md

 ### Performance

-This box is configured for high performance and makes very low-level changes to the underlying OS settings.
-The configurations in place descend from a much larger, battle-hardened production environment, with tweaks made to memory allocation for this smaller VM, so this box also serves as a good example of a performance-tuned stack.
+This box is configured for high performance and makes low-level changes to the underlying OS settings.
+The configurations in place descend from a much larger, battle-hardened production environment, with tweaks made to memory allocation for this smaller VM (as well as development tweaks), so this box also serves as a good example of a performance-tuned stack.

-In addition, this box has specific VM-only configs that speed up NFS, using `cachefilesd`, which will seamlessly cache NFS-mounted files inside the guest box's filesystem.
+In addition, it has specific VM-only configs that speed up NFS, using `cachefilesd`, which will seamlessly cache NFS-mounted files inside the guest box's filesystem.
 Reads and writes are also improved using the `tuned` utility.